system76/docs/_articles/wireless.md

 - Make sure the 2.4Ghz and 5Ghz SSID names are different.
 - Pick a fixed channel, either 1, 6, or 11 in the 2.4 Ghz band, rather than automatic channel selection.
 - Check if the router is set to use N speeds only; auto B/G/N is preferred.

-For routers with max/burst speed or channel bonding, check those settings as well.
-Don't set it to the max, as that can make Wifi unstable.
-If the router goes up to 600 Mb/s, it will use spread frequencies and will decrease stability due to congestion and other issues.
-Try setting it to 90 Mb/s or 120 Mb/s or somewhere in that range, or choose 54 Mb/s as the most stable.
-After making these changes, reboot the router.
+- Lower the max/burst speeds, turn off channel bonding, and reduce channel width.
+Setting the mode to 600 Mb/s or 450 Mb/s speeds uses spread frequencies and decreases stability.
+Try setting it to 289/300 Mb/s (N speed) or or 54 Mb/s (G speed).
+- After making these changes, reboot the router.

-# Advanced troubleshooting
+# Advanced Troubleshooting

 In many cases, it's recommended to explicitly set the WiFi regulatory domain.
 Check yours with this command: